 However, the following is not a joke: If you drink anything at all, do not drive.
 The numbers are pretty scary.
 Here’s an example: a Brown University website helps you estimate how each drink affects your blood alcohol level, and how rapidly the level declines.
 A 175-pound man with average alcohol metabolism who has two drinks has a blood alcohol content of 0.05%.
 It takes three hours for this to decline to 0.005%.
 You may say, hey, what’s the problem?
 In the U.S. I’m safe to drive if I’m below 0.08%, right?

 The third health food in the current news is organic food.
-Organic is health food for two reasons, one of them old and one of them new:
+Organic food is healthy food for two reasons, one of them old and one of them new:

 The “old reason” for organic food is to avoid pesticides.
 Pesticides cause cancer, and this may be true even in low doses.
 Although there is no “threshold effect” below which pesticides do not cause cancer, researchers generally assume that pesticides pose an acceptable risk if they raise your risk of dying of cancer by only a tiny amount during your lifetime.